-An interesting fact is that Eritrea is a country where women have been known to take part in battle alongside men from as far back as 1810 AD (for documented records), and that women made up a large percentage of the freedom fighters that sought to liberate Eritrea from Ethiopia.
+An interesting fact is that Eritrea is a country where women have been known to take part in battle alongside men from as far back as 1810 AD, and that women made up a large percentage of the freedom fighters that sought to liberate Eritrea from Ethiopia.
 The Eritrean People’s Liberation Army was the most female-populated liberation army in the world.

 The Tank Graveyard located just outside the city is fantastic.
 Understanding the 30-Year War Eritrea fought with Ethiopia (1961-1991) is essential to getting to know this country.
 The graveyard is full of Ethiopian and Eritrea’s vehicles and tanks used in the war.
 This place is truly a somber reminder of the 100,000 people who died during this conflict.
 The peace between Eritrea and Ethiopia has been fragile and only “normalized” in 2018, the same year that flights resumed between the countries.

 I desperately wanted to go scuba diving at the coastal city of Massawa but couldn’t make it there.
 Rumor has it that the corals and fish are spectacular in Eritrea.
 I ended my journey here by driving on the winding roads towards Massawa to see the railway tunnels.
 Although the train only runs about 20 miles outside of Asmara there are over 40 tunnels through this mountainous region.
 If I ever make it back to Eritrea, what a wild and harrowing train ride that would be!